On a Saturday morning, Westcliff is closed for business.

 Bluegrass music was created around fires on nights like this, on people’s front porches, at family cookouts with cheap Chinese lanterns hung in trees for decorations, folks rocking in chairs on their front porches.
 Back in mountain hollers there weren’t televisions, cell phones, indoor plumbing, or microwaves for quick dinners.
 People read the Bible, if they could read, and kids didn’t go to school but learned how to fish, shoot squirrels, pitch pennies, and say their prayers real nice.

-When these performers aren’t talking music they talk money, relationships, schedules, aches and pains,all of them tied together like a good Boatswain’s mate knot keeping the boat from drifting away.
+When these performers aren’t talking music they talk money, relationships, schedules, aches and pains,all threads in their musician’s coats..

-If we wanted to be propagandized, or depressed ,we would turn on our tv’s, listen to radio, or open quickly disappearing newspapers.
+If we wanted to be propagandized, or depressed ,we would turn on our TV, listen to talk radio, or open tomorrow’s news already written today.

 County road 40, cutting away from Colorado State Highway 69, takes me straight to the Alvarado Campground in the nearby Sangre de Cristo mountains – the end of a long driving day from New Mexico.